 - eating small, frequent meals

-- eating dry, carbohydrate snacks and nibbles throughout the day
+- eating dry, carbohydrate snacks throughout the day

 - taking rests throughout the day

-- keeping well hydrated with water or juices - avoid alcohol and caffeine
+- keeping well hydrated with water, avoid alcohol and caffeine

 Pain management during pregnancy

 Pregnant women can suffer from mild headaches and other aches and pains.
 However, not all painkillers can be used during pregnancy.